abpanic/Task-Tracker/Building.md

 root.mainloop()

 ```
-The starter code is just the scaffolding of the application, and it's okay not to have all the components functional in the first go.
-However, running the starter code in VSCode should launch the app, as we kick off and that's precisely what happened.
+The starter code is just the scaffolding of the application, and it's okay not to have all the components functionally coded in the first go.
+However, running the starter code in VSCode should launch the app, as we kick off and it should launch fine as it did.

-![screenshot 1]

 Next, I added the rest of the code components to ensure the application is functional and performs the tasks it's supposed to.
 As you can see the start, pause and stop timer function was missing so was the timer and state of the app.
 We also added countdown and timer label